WVam/toolscript-docs/.changes/glossary.md

 - Regular Instruction
 - Statement
 - Theme
-- Variable

 ## Other stuff

 - When the name of an Instruction can be confused with something else that is not an Instruction, use "the INSTRUCTION Instruction"
-  - If INSTRUCTION is a Container, you can use "the INSTRUCTION Container"
+  - If INSTRUCTION is a Container/Branch, you can use "the INSTRUCTION Container"/"the INSTRUCTION Branch"
   -